-Melissa Vo is a knowledgeable attorney at Phillips & Associates that understands how important it is to fight for those that have faced workplace harassment.
+Melissa Vo is a knowledgeable litigator at Phillips & Associates that understands how important it is to fight for those that have faced workplace harassment.
 If you have been discriminated against by an employer or harassed on the job because of your membership in a protected class, you should discuss your situation with Ms. Vo and the seasoned New York City employment discrimination lawyers of Phillips & Associates.

 Ms. Vo graduated from the University of Pennsylvania with a Bachelor of Arts in Psychology and went on to earn her J.D. from Temple University James E. Beasley School of Law.
 While in Law school, Ms. Vo participated in the Integrated Trial Advocacy Program, was the Vice President of the Media and Communications Law Society, and Director of Community Relations in the Asian Pacific American Law Student Association.